cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 - MGF: mask generation function
 - sLen: intended length in octets of the salt

-It is RECOMMENDED that implementations support the following encoding options:

-- SHA-384 as Hash and MGF functions and sLen = 48, as described in {{!RFC8230, Section 2}}; and
+Implementations that expose the interface in {{salted-interface}} are RECOMMENDED to support SHA-384 as Hash and MGF functions and sLen = 48, as described in {{!RFC8230, Section 2}}.

-- SHA-384 as Hash and MGF functions and sLen = 0.
+Implementations that expose the internal interface in {{generation}} are also RECOMMENDED to support SHA-384 as Hash and MGF functions and sLen = 0.
 Note that setting sLen = 0 has the result of making the signature deterministic.

 The blinded functions in {{generation}} are orthogonal to the choice of these encoding options.